-What is the process and agent goes through when offering me to a team?
+The process an agent goes through when offering you to a team

 This is a very important concept for you to understand.
 Many players believe their agent is not working for them because they have not received any offers.
-Or they feel that the communication with their agent is really bad.
-We would like to clarify the process so you are able to make educated decisions about your agent.
+Or they feel that the communication with their agent is really poor.
+We would like to clarify the process so you are able to make educated decisions about your representation.